tweedge/emerging-threats-pihole/README.md

 ### FAQ

-**Where is this data coming from / what is Emerging Threats?** [Emerging Threats](https://doc.emergingthreats.net/bin/view/Main/EmergingFAQ) is a part of Proofpoint, Inc. They maintain the Emerging Threats ruleset, which is a free (BSD-licensed) list of rules made by security researchers around the world.
+**Where is this data coming from / what is Emerging Threats?** [Emerging Threats](https://doc.emergingthreats.net/bin/view/Main/EmergingFAQ) is a part of Proofpoint, Inc. They maintain the Emerging Threats ruleset, which is a free (BSD-licensed) list of rules contributed to by their team and security researchers around the world.
 Using Emerging Threats and other rulesets, you can detect and prevent malicious network activity using an IPS (Intrusion Prevention System) such as [Snort](https://www.snort.org/) or [Suricata](https://suricata.io/).

 **Whoah, an IPS sounds cool.
 Is this how corporations protect themselves?** Using an IPS is often part of how corporations protect themselves, yep!